OpenSimian/osMonoDev/README.md

 ### Setup the Vagrant Project Directory
 Vagrant with Virtualbox will create a shared directory where the  "Vagrant up" command is executed.
 OpenSimian uses the ~/VagrantBase directory as a home for all of its projects, but you can use what you like.
+There are a number of shared directories the virtual machine will expect.
+Create them...

+    cd ~/VagrantBase
+    mkdir gitclones  ( for the opensim branches ) mkdir OSAssets   ( for opensim OAR and IAR files ) mkdir Viewers    ( for the viewer sources )

 ### Customize the branch of OpenSimulator
 The source code you will be working with is loaded on the host machine via git clone.

-    cd ~/VagrantBase
-    mkdir gitclones
-    cd gitclones

 The directory containing the .git file will be shared so both host and VM have access to the working/build base.
 Execute the clone command in the ~/VagrantBase/gitclones directory to insure  proper  sharing.

+    cd gitclones
     # clone the base OpenSimulator GIT repository ( uncomment the branch you want)
     # git clone -b master https://github.com/nebadon2025/opensimulator.git
     git clone -b 0.8.1-post-fixes https://github.com/nebadon2025/opensimulator.git